-At Above Grade Level, we believe that students need to understand the reading foundations so they can be prepared to read and comprehend longer passages as they get into middle school and high school.
+At the Texas Tutor Team, we believe that students need to understand the reading foundations so they can be prepared to read and comprehend longer passages as they get into middle school and high school.

 One key component of this is that we strongly emphasize phonics because only with a strong phonics’ foundation, can young students learn how to correctly sound out new words and build a strong vocabulary.
 This will be critical to develop strong reading comprehension skills later.

 Chemistry the previous semester and was very nervous about adding Physics onto my workload.
 Mike was so great about finding someone to meet with me, and my tutor Christian was amazing.
 I made a B in Physics and am thinking I could make an A in Chemistry.
 I attribute quite a lot of this surge thanks to their help.
 Will definitely continue using this company for all my tough courses.

 I highly recommend Above Grade Level Tutoring.
 Mike went above and beyond to work with our schedule and accommodate our needs.
 Our tutor was punctual, polite, and very knowledgeable.
 Above Grade Level Tutoring has a very obvious passion for helping your child succeed.

 Our Tutoring Process

 For reading students up through middle school, we at the Texas Tutor Team have a following process to help them with their reading:

 - We provide a free on-line assessment so we can identify any skill gaps.